Chapter 18: Victim or Villan?

 “Are you choking,” asked Blackshear.

 Deprived of oxygen, Smokey was unresponsive.
 Blackshear looked up at Chet and told him to call 911.
-Smokey stopped breathing.
+Smokey abruptly stopped breathing.
 Busy starting CPR, Blackshear did not notice right away that Chet had not moved.
-He stood over them watching intently.
+Instead, he stood over them watching intently.
 Exasperated, Blackshear glowered at him.

 “What the hell is wrong with you?
 I said, call an ambulance!
 Hurry up, I need your help here!”

 Focused on performing CPR, Blackshear did not look up at Chet again.
-The bell over the door rang, announcing Chet’s abrupt departure.
+He heard footsteps and the bell over the door rang, announcing Chet’s abrupt departure.